Logo

 The full picture: who runs JoSAA, which institutes participate, how a seat gets allocated, and what candidates do in each round.

-What a college predictor actually does, how it uses opening and closing ranks, what it can and cannot tell you, and how to read the results sensibly.
+What a JEE college and branch predictor actually does, how it uses JoSAA opening and closing ranks, what it can and cannot tell you, and how to read the results sensibly.

 JoSAA opening and closing ranks, explained